Nvidia Stops Promotional Game Resales By Tying Codes To Hardware

 The GeForce Experience (Score:1)

+All of my Linux machines have Nvidia graphics, and I use the proprietary Nvidia "blob" driver, as its FAR better than the clusterfuck that is the opensource driver, but I'll tell you one damn thing..
+The day they mandate this bullshit "GeForce Experience" spyware crap on Linux installs is the day I join Linus with his middle-finger "FUCK YOU" gesture to Nvidia and dump Nvidia for good..
+They may get away with forcing that shit on naive Windows users (look at those who use Windows 10 for a clue), but most Li

-Screw your customers, just because you can (Score:1)
+Screw your customers, just because you can (Score:2)

 Oh, much better (Score:2)